shakebugs/shake-docs/docs/android/user-feedback/overview.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

->User feedback module allows your users and testers to seamlessly report their feedback to you.
+>The User feedback module allows your users and testers to seamlessly report their feedback to you.

 ## Introduction

-When this module is enabled, you have various options how, when and where to invoke Shake in your app.
+When this module is enabled, you have various options for how, when and where to invoke Shake in your app.
-Here are just two examples, explore the docs and customize Shake's User feedback module to your needs:
+Explore the docs and customize Shake's User feedback module to your needs.
+To get you started, here are just two examples:

 <table class="media-container mt-50">
 <img